Driving with Virtual Reality

 It was excellent fun having Simon in the space and it was clear from just talking with him the immense amount of experience he brought along.
 In addition his excitement was infectious and we are pleased he enjoyed his time using our setup.

-“It’s really satisfying to see what consumer sim rigs can do, and with VR it really becomes a setup that many would dream of having at home, and the physical exertion aspects also fuel that feeling of satisfaction.”
+“It’s really satisfying to see what consumer sim rigs can do, the strong physicality aspect also fuels the sense of achievement, and with VR it really becomes a setup that many would dream of having at home.”

 If you’d like to learn more about the Immersive equipment we have available at the FuseBox please do get in touch:Get In Touch